In the Light (Max Roach album)

-In the Light is an album by American jazz drummer Max Roach recorded in 1982 for the Italian Soul Note label.
+In the Light is an album by American jazz drummer Max Roach, recorded in 1982 for the Italian Soul Note label.

 Reception

-The Allmusic review by Ron Wynn awarded the album 4 stars, stating: "This is one of a series of excellent recordings by the Roach 4tet in the early '80s that should be examined as not only excellent works, but perhaps even trend setters for a more progressive concept".
+The AllMusic review by Ron Wynn stated: "This is one of a series of excellent recordings by the Roach 4tet in the early '80s that should be examined as not only excellent works, but perhaps even trend setters for a more progressive concept".